Acai Extract

 Common questions about Acai Extract research

-There are currently 8 peer-reviewed studies on Acai Extract (Euterpe oleracea), involving 420 total participants.
-Research covers Antioxidant status, Cardiovascular health, Metabolic health and 1 more areas.
-The overall evidence strength is rated as Very Strong.
+There are currently 12 peer-reviewed studies on Acai Extract (Euterpe oleracea), involving 640 total participants.
+Research covers Antioxidant & Anti-inflammatory Effects, Cardiovascular Health, Metabolic Health and 2 more areas.
+The overall evidence strength is rated as Strong.

-Acai Extract has been researched for: Antioxidant status, Cardiovascular health, Metabolic health, Inflammation.
+Acai Extract has been researched for: Antioxidant & Anti-inflammatory Effects, Cardiovascular Health, Metabolic Health, Clinical trials, Systematic reviews.
 Each area has its own body of evidence which you can explore in the study breakdowns above.

 Similar Supplements